agenieus/HR-DATA-ANALYTICS/README.md

 ### DEMOGRAPHIC
-This is basically a descriptive analysiis of the staff demographic of the organization.
+This is basically a descriptive analysis of the staff demographic of the organization.
 ![](demography.png)

 ![](demography2.png)